The-Silverwood-Institute/Localwood/README.md

 SOCKET_4_LABEL="Speakers"
 ```

+You can also customise the page's heading with `PAGE_HEADING` and the web browser's tab title with `PAGE_TITLE`

 ## Recommendations

 I'd recommend running this on the Pi as a [systemd service](https://www.raspberrypi.org/documentation/linux/usage/systemd.md), so it boots with the Pi.
 Here's [my systemd config](localwood.service) to get you started.